Wiki · Concept · Last reviewed June 25, 2026

 Post-training should be documented as part of model governance, not treated as a private product polish layer.
 Model cards and system cards should describe the broad recipe, data sources, safety tuning, evaluation domains, known limitations, refusal policies, and user populations affected by the model's behavioral choices.

-High-stakes deployments need audit trails for post-training data, rater instructions, reward models, synthetic-data generation, red-team findings, regression tests, and updates after release.
+High-stakes deployments need audit trails for post-training data, rater instructions, reward models, judge prompts where appropriate, synthetic-data generation, red-team findings, regression tests, and updates after release.
 When a model changes behavior, the relevant question is often not only "what model is this?" but "what post-training version, policy layer, and deployment configuration is this?"

 Open-weight releases create an additional duty: downstream fine-tunes may remove safeguards, specialize behavior, or redistribute models under confusing names.
 Clear naming, licensing, provenance, evaluation, and safety notes are necessary for users to understand which behavioral artifact they are running.